 We began our analysis by examining the hours worked by survey participants, just before and after the pandemic hit (Figure 3.1).
 Before the pandemic (January/February 2020), the typical gender split in full-time/part-time work was apparent, with women much more likely than men to work part-time hours (34% women, 10% men).
 Only 1% of employed women, and no employed men, reported doing no hours of paid work in their jobs at this point.
 The first national lockdown that began in March 2020 brought a big increase in the number of people who were employed but doing no work at all in their jobs (31% of women, 29% men, April 2020).
 Only a minority of employed women (43%, down from 63%) were working full-time hours by April, with a further 26% working part-time hours.
-By June 2020, the proportion of women working no hours in their jobs dropped to 22%, with a corresponding rise in the proportion reporting no hours was lower (29% in April and 20% in June 2020).
+By June 2020, the proportion of women working no hours in their jobs dropped to 22%, with a corresponding rise in the proportions working full-time (48%) and part-time (30%).
+For men, the pattern was similar, but the proportion reporting no hours was lower (29% in April and 20% in June 2020).
 Only 12% of men were working part-time hours in June.